mich1991/NerdShop/README.md

 Remove JQuery from project.
 It's being used only in checkout page.
 Could be easily rewritten in vanilla JS.

+Add Breadcrumbs and refactor shop routes to utilize more common and SEO friendly scheme ex. shop/ps5/controllers/?brand=Sony

 ## Technologies Used <a name="tech-used"></a>

 * HTML